lindarr915/lambda-redis-pgsql-sync/README.md

 WHERE CustomerID = 1` it is possible.
 - On the other hand, `UPDATE Customers
 SET ContactName='Juan'
-WHERE Country='Mexico'` We don't know the primary IDs to sync changes in cache.
+WHERE Country='Mexico'` We don't know the primary keys to sync changes in cache.

 ### Performance Considerations

-- How about 100,000 records from cache to update in database?
+- How about 100,000 records or more from cache to update in database?
 How to do parallel processing?

 ### Other References